emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 }
 ```

 Because the Derivation returned by this function uses the value of `greeting`{:.language-shell .highlight} in its definition, that means that this function creates _different_ Derivations for different values of the `greeting`{:.language-shell .highlight} parameter passed to it.
-The derivation returned by the function defined in `program/default.nix`{:.language-shell .highlight} can depend on any one of these Derivations.
+The Derivation returned by the function defined in `program/default.nix`{:.language-shell .highlight} can depend on any one of these Derivations.

 Since a Derivation is also determined by its inputs, the function defined in `program/default.nix`{:.language-shell .highlight} returns a different Derivation for every different value of `libgreeting`{:.language-shell .highlight}.

-In other words, when building 'greeter', each value you choose for 'greeting' yields a different derivation of 'libgreting' to be built. libgreeting being the sole input to greeter, this causes a different derivation of 'greeter' to be built.
-For each value of 'greeting', you get two Outputs in the store: one for greeter, one for libgreeting.
+In other words, when building `greeter`{:.language-shell .highlight}, each value you choose for `greeting`{:.language-shell .highlight} yields a different Derivation of `libgreeting`{:.language-shell .highlight} to be built. `libgreeting`{:.language-shell .highlight} being the sole input to `greeter`{:.language-shell .highlight}, this causes a different Derivation of `greeter`{:.language-shell .highlight} to be built.
+For each value of `greeting`{:.language-shell .highlight}, you get two Outputs in the store: one for `greeter`{:.language-shell .highlight}, one for `libgreeting`{:.language-shell .highlight}.

 It's easier to see with an example.

 ## Running the Build.

-In the source directory, there are two files, demo01.nix and demo02.nix.
-They differ _only_ in the "greeting" they pass to the function defined in ./program/default.nix, so I'll just show demo01.nix:
+In the source directory, there are two files, `demo01.nix`{:.language-shell .highlight} and `demo02.nix`{:.language-shell .highlight}.
+They differ _only_ in the `greeting`{:.language-shell .highlight} they pass to the function defined in `./program/default.nix`{:.language-shell .highlight}, so I'll just show `demo01.nix`{:.language-shell .highlight}:

 ```nix
 let